MPadilla198/Personal-Project-Euler-Solutions/README.md

 # Personal-Project-Euler-Solutions

-This is a compilation of all of my solutions to the problems presented in the [Project Euler Problem Archive](https://projecteuler.net/archives) using multiple languages, including Golang, Python, C/C++, and Typescript.
+This is a compilation of all of my solutions to the problems presented in the [Project Euler Problem Archive](https://projecteuler.net/archives) using multiple languages, including Golang, Python, C/C++, Typescript and Java.

 | __No.__ | __Problem__ | __Golang__ | __Python__ | __C__ | __C++__ | __Typescript__ | __Java__ |
 | ------- | ----------- | ---------- | ---------- | ----- | ------- | -------------- | -------- |